 Dr. Young Bai Moon, 263 Link Hall, firstname.lastname@example.org, 315-443-4366

-The mission of the mechanical engineering program at Syracuse University is to educate and promote learning and discovery in mechanical engineering and to prepare students for careers of technical excellence, professional growth, and leadership in a complex and competitive technological environment.
+The mission of the aerospace engineering program at Syracuse University is to educate and to promote learning and discovery in aerospace engineering and to prepare students for a career of technical excellence and professional growth and eventual leadership in a complex and competitive technological environment.

 - be cognizant of societal context and ethical responsibility in professional practice;

 - function productively on teams and communicate ideas to both technical and non-technical audiences; and

 - be innovative and adaptable in an increasingly diverse and global environment.

 Opportunities for aerospace engineers will continue to expand within the military, civilian, and general aviation sectors spurred on by the development of new aircraft that extends to civilian supersonic aircraft and unmanned aerial vehicles.
 This growth in aircraft demand (as well as the need for higher efficiencies, longer ranges, and lower cost aircraft) is being fueled by the increasing global demand for air travel in the international marketplace.
 Space exploration has also entered a period of increased activity, both in governmental and commercial organizations that includes an increased exploitation of satellites to service the demand for global communication, the need for low-cost assured access to space, the international space station, and planetary missions.